Councils Go Vegan – in the UK and Worldwide

 Winchester City Council and Salford City Council encouraged residents to combat climate change by taking PETA’s World Vegan Month Challenge.

-Leeds City Council has pledged to offer more vegan meals and have two meat-free days a week in 182 primary schools.
-Its plans form part of measures to halve the city’s carbon emissions by 2025.
+Leeds City Council pledged to offer more vegan meals and have two meat-free days per week in 182 primary schools.
+Its plans form part of the measures to lower carbon emissions in the city.

 Other councils have held debates on the role of vegan eating in tackling climate change, are serving more vegan options, or offer only meat-free food at their events, facilities, and buildings.
 Some are advising residents on adding more plant-based foods to their diets and are facilitating local vegetable-growing projects.
 PETA supports councils in taking these steps with a practical guide including case studies and tailored advice.